Table of Contents

 What are Missouri Jail Records?

-Jail records are the forms and documentation that are filled out and filed pertaining to an inmate in the Missouri prison system.
-Starting with the RAP sheet and every event that occurs afterward, the Missouri Department of Corrections documents every action they take with a new prisoner.
+Missouri Jail inmate search records are the forms and documentation that are filled out and filed pertaining to an inmate in the state prison system.
+Starting with the RAP sheet and every event that occurs afterward, the state Department of Corrections documents every action they take with a new prisoner.
 When someone is moved from jail to prison or receives visitors, it is noted in the file.
-Everything else that happens during their entire stay is also updated in their jail record.
+Everything else that happens during their entire stay is also updated in Missouri inmate search record.
 Jail records are kept up daily.

 Criminal Justice Quick Facts